 The all-new Picade has been completely redesigned, from the inside out!
 There's new artwork, a new display and display driver board, dedicated power button, an all-new Picade X HAT, easier wiring, easier access to the interior of the cabinet, beautiful new packaging, a bunch of extra goodies (stickers and an enamel Picade pin), and a gorgeous Picade poster and assembly instructions.

 Picade comes in kit form, and it'll take around two to three hours to build.
 The cabinet is made from powder-coated MDF, giving it a quality look and feel similar to a full-size arcade.
-All you'll need to add is a Raspberry Pi, power supply, and micro-SD card.

 You can watch Pimoronis Picade ad below!